airbnb/lottie-web/.github/ISSUE_TEMPLATE.md

     This template is for bug reports.
 If you are reporting a bug, please answer all the questions below.
     If you are here for another reason (feature request, question, etc) please delete this template before continuing.

-    Note that leaving sections blank will make it difficult for us to troubleshoot, causing delays in our response, or result in closing this issue.
+    Note that leaving sections blank will make it difficult for us to troubleshoot bugs, causing delays in our response, or result in closing this issue.

+    Please include screenshots where applicable.
 -->

 **Tell us about your environment**